omahs/golem-docs/docs/Ncreators/javascript/examples/commands.md

 })();
 ```

-Note: all commands after `.beginBatch()` are run in a sequence.
+Note: All commands after `.beginBatch()` are run in a sequence.
 The chain is terminated with `.end()`.
 The output is a Promise of an array of result objects.
 They are stored at indices according to their position in the command chain (the first command after `beginBatch()` has an index of 0).

-The output of the 3rd command, `run('cat /golem/input/output.txt')`, is under index of of 2.
+The output of the 3rd command, `run('cat /golem/input/output.txt')`, is under the index of 2.

 ![Commands batch end](/assets/batch_end_log.png "Requestor script output logs")